Impact Of Tourism Industry On Environment

 Essential Concepts

 Several key concepts are essential for understanding the environmental impact of tourism.
-Carrying capacity refers to the maximum number of visitors that an area can support without causing unacceptable damage to the environment or diminishing the quality of the visitor experience.
-Ecological footprint measures the amount of land and resources required to support a particular activity or lifestyle, providing a useful metric for assessing the environmental burden of tourism.
+Day to day, Carrying capacity refers to the maximum number of visitors that an area can support without causing unacceptable damage to the environment or diminishing the quality of the visitor experience.
+Consider this: Ecological footprint measures the amount of land and resources required to support a particular activity or lifestyle, providing a useful metric for assessing the environmental burden of tourism.
 Sustainable tourism aims to meet the needs of present tourists and host regions while protecting and enhancing opportunities for the future.

 Deepening the Understanding